Alcohol (drug): Withdrawal

-Chlordiazepoxide (trade name Librium) is the most commonly used benzodiazepine for alcohol detoxification.

 Discontinuation of alcohol after extended heavy use and associated tolerance development (resulting in dependence) can result in alcohol withdrawal.
-Alcohol is one of the more dangerous drugs to withdraw from.
+Alcohol is one of the most dangerous drugs to withdraw from.
 Alcohol withdrawal can cause confusion, paranoia, anxiety, insomnia, agitation, tremors, fever, nausea, vomiting, autonomic dysfunction, seizures, and hallucinations.
 In severe cases, death can result.

 Delirium tremens is a condition that develops in some cases of severe withdrawal, with onset typically 48–72 hours after discontinuation.
 It is considered a medical emergency and should be treated in an inpatient or intensive care unit.

 Overdose

 Alcohol is the leading cause of direct deaths from drug overdoses.

 Symptoms of ethanol overdose may include nausea, vomiting, CNS depression, coma, acute respiratory failure, or death.
 Levels of even less than 0.1% can cause intoxication, with unconsciousness often occurring at 0.3–0.4%.
 Death from ethanol consumption is possible when blood alcohol levels reach 0.4%.
 A blood level of 0.5% or more is commonly fatal.
 The oral median lethal dose (LD_{50}) of ethanol in rats is 5,628 mg/kg.
-Directly translated to human beings, this would mean that if a person who weighs 70 kg drank a 500 mL glass of pure ethanol, they would theoretically have a 50% risk of dying.
+Directly translated to human beings, this would mean that if a person who weighs 70 kg drank a 500 mL glass of pure ethanol, they would have an estimated 50% risk of dying.
 The highest blood alcohol level ever recorded, in which the subject survived, is 1.41%.